Frequently Asked Question

 - You can purchase multiple domains to a single premium account

-Our restrictions for using your own domain:
+Our Rules and Regulations for using your own domain:

 - We do not allow catch-all addresses, due to abuse.
 Using a catch-all address is never good, because you will receive much more spam emails.
 If you need multiple incoming forwarders, you can create identities for your domain instead of using a catch-all.